jsaraviadrago/bluegrafir/README.md

 - grafi: This function has its name for one of my cats.
 It helps organize the lavaan results from CFA models.
 It gives a list of 3 data frames: model fir indexes, model estimators and modification indexes.

+-grafi2: This function has its name for one of my cats.
+It helps organize the lavaan results from SEM models.
+It gives a list of 3 data frames: model fir indexes, model estimators and modification indexes.

 - blue: This function is called for my other cat.
 It helps organize information about reliability and organize the output of McDonald's Omega reliability index.